 • When a depth measurement is required

-1.Can be direct to the utility or metal objects in contact with the utility, such as a bolt-in contact with a light pole in contact with a ground wire.
+The EM locator can connect direction to the utility or metal objects in contact with the utility, such as a bolt-in contact with a light pole in contact with a ground wire.
+The ground stake should be placed perpendicular to the cable and as far away as practically possible.

 • Best for cables